elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 ### Configure OIDC

-To configure OIDC access for kubernetes api and  other services dex should be configured with your identity provider.
-Check what dex needs from [your identity provider](https://dexidp.io/docs/connectors/).
+To configure OpenID access for Kubernetes API and other services, Dex should be configured with your identity provider.
+Check what Dex needs from [your identity provider](https://dexidp.io/docs/connectors/).

 #### Configure OIDC endpoint